My name is Chris Whitaker. Or Christopher when I’m in trouble!

-I was born and grew up in Cheshire, arriving in the world with cerebral palsy after a complex childbirth.
+I was born and grew up in Cheshire, arriving in the world in 1983 with cerebral palsy after a complex childbirth.
 Apparently, I was lucky to be here at all and have tried to make the most of life ever since!

 Starting life at a special school at aged 2, I eventually went to a mainstream primary school at the age of 7.
 I was the first person in the school ever to move to mainstream, so it was all a bit of an interesting experiment!
 I returned for a brief spell when I was 11, following major surgery to help my walking.